juliakernel/MIYORA/docs/overview/how-MIYORA-works.md

 * Expression System
 * Visual System

 These work together to create a virtual assistant that can be used to interact with the world.
-The chat system is the core of Amica, and the other systems are built on top of it.
+The chat system is the core of MIYORA, and the other systems are built on top of it.

 ## Chat System

-The chat system is the core of Amica.
+The chat system is the core of MIYORA.
 It is responsible for processing messages and generating responses.
 It is also responsible for managing the other systems.
 Detected emotions will cause the expression system to change the avatar's expression.
 Detected intents will cause the voice system to generate speech.

 ## Voice System